francepack/backend_module_0_capstone/README.md

 Check to see if you did this step correctly by switching back to your terminal and typing `cat ~/.bash_profile`.
 You should see `eval "$(rbenv init -)"` at the bottom of the output.

-Close your terminal and reopen it.
-This is a very important step since the bash profile is loaded each time a new terminal window is opened.
+After, *close your terminal and reopen it.* This is a very important step since the bash profile is loaded each time a new terminal window is opened.

 Now, check to make sure rbenv was installed properly.
 In your terminal, type: